Your Virginia Workers Comp Claim Was Denied: What Now?

 For more than 45 years, the Ritchie Law Firm has successfully helped thousands of injured workers navigate the complex workers’ compensation process.
 The Ritchie Law Firm specializes in serving injury victims.
 We never represent insurance companies or corporations.
 If your workers’ compensation case is going to hearing, you will want a trial expert on your side.
 We are board certified trial specialists through the National Board of Trial Advocacy.
 The attorney you choose for your workers’ compensation case can make all the difference in the outcome of your case.
 Choose wisely. . . you can talk to us for free.
 Call today 800-277-6124 or fill out the form below.

 Ritchie Law Firm is a workers’ compensation law firm devoted to helping individuals who have suffered serious and catastrophic injuries or lost a loved one as a result of a work injury.
-Ritchie Law Firm serves injured workers in all of Virginia, while helping clients in cities and surrounding areas of Harrisonburg, Charlottesville, Staunton, and Winchester.
+Ritchie Law Firm serves injured workers in all of Virginia, while helping clients in cities and surrounding areas of Harrisonburg, Charlottesville, Staunton, and Winchester, VA.